Cache-Aside vs Read-Through Patterns in Redis: Implementation, Scaling, and Operational Boundaries

 return decorator

-Consistency & Scaling Considerations
+Consistency and Scaling Considerations

-Read-Through enforces consistency at the cache boundary but introduces a potential bottleneck if the caching layer cannot scale horizontally.
-Unlike Cache-Aside, where each service manages its own pool, Read-Through requires a shared connection fabric or sidecar proxy.
+Read-through enforces consistency at the cache boundary but introduces a potential bottleneck if the caching layer cannot scale horizontally.
+Unlike cache-aside, where each service manages its own pool, read-through requires a shared connection fabric or sidecar proxy.
 For ORM-heavy stacks, a read-through cache layered on SQLAlchemy can leverage @event.listens_for to intercept query execution and route through Redis transparently.

 When designing for high-concurrency APIs, read-through caching demands connection multiplexing, circuit breakers around DB fallbacks, and strict timeout budgets to prevent thread starvation.

-Cluster Scaling & Invalidation Boundaries
+Cluster Scaling and Invalidation Boundaries

-Topology & Sharding
+Topology and Sharding

 # Add new node to cluster